ghc-proposals/ghc-proposals/proposals/0000-structured-imports.rst

      - Would've been ``module M (module M) where import N`` -
-     - This is controversial -- while ``N`` is a locally-introduced qualifier, ``N.x`` are not local names, so we decide not to allow this, retaining normal interpretation.
+     - This is controversial -- while ``N`` is a locally-introduced qualifier, ``N.x`` are not names defined locally, so we decide not to allow this, retaining normal interpretation.
    * - 8
      - *Structured Imports*